 To support enhanced performance of the monitoring system itself, Dynatrace uses 128-bit encryption for SSL.
 This choice provides enough security to deter intrusions, yet provides enough performance to ensure that the Dynatrace platform operates in a scalable fashion.

-The security methodology for the Dynatrace Portals uses a “defense in depth” strategy to reduce security risks to an acceptable level.
+The security methodology for the Synthetic Classic Portal uses a “defense in depth” strategy to reduce security risks to an acceptable level.
 It applies controls at each level of the architecture using the following services:

 - Authentication – “Who are you?”